paulhendricks/titanic/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs, and 1 NOTE.
+There were no ERRORs, WARNINGs, or NOTEs.

-* checking top-level files ...
-NOTE
-Non-standard file/directory found at top level:
-  'data-raw'